realworldocaml/book/en/compiler-output-formats.md

 # The Compilation Pipeline

-The process of converting OCaml source code to executable binaries is done in multiple steps.
-Every stage generally checks and discards information from the source code, until the final output is untyped and low-level assembly code.
+Compiling source code into executable programs is a fairly complex process that involves quite a few tools -- preprocessors, compilers, runtime libraries, linkers and assemblers.
+OCaml has an emphasis on static type safety, and so it tries to reject source code that doesn't meet its requirements as early as possible.
+The compiler toolchain implements this as a series of staged transformations starting with the source code.
+Each stage checks some properties and discards information from the previous stage, until the final output is low-level assembly code.

-Each of the compilation steps can be executed manually if you need to inspect something to hunt down a bug or performance regression.
-It's even possible to compile OCaml to run efficiently on environments such as Javascript or the Java Virtual Machine.
+Most of this complexity is hidden away from you via the compiler and build system tools.
+However, most of the compilation steps can be executed manually if you need to hunt down a bug or investigate a performance regression.
+It's even possible to compile OCaml to run efficiently on environments such as Javascript or the Java Virtual Machine, and it helps to understand how the compilation pipeline works before trying out these more unconventional targets.

 In this chapter, you'll learn: